 Looking for Unique Tours of Paris?
 Try this 2-hour tour in a vintage 2CV, champagne at the Moulin Rouge or a cheese, wine and pastry tour in Montmartre?

-2. Go Swimming In An Art Nouveau Pool
+2. Go Swimming In An Art Deco Pool

 3. Find All The Street Art In La Butte Aux Cailles